 Kids know when you are being fake.
 They know when you like something or don’t like something.
 Don’t pretend to be something you are not just to try and establish a relationship.
 Wait to find something that you BOTH like and bond over that!
-I promise you will find something
+I promise you will find something.

 Put in the Time.

-Bonding with your stepkids doesn’t happen overnight.
+Bonding with stepkids doesn’t happen overnight.
 It takes time.
 It takes energy.
 It takes effort.
 The question is Are you willing to put in the time?
 Once you establish a relationship it doesn’t end there, just like your marriage you need to continue to nurture the relationship for it to continue to grow.

 Don’t Play Favorites.

-It is easy to favor your new stepchild to make them like you, but this just only causes contention with everybody else.
+It is easy to favor your new stepchild to make them like you, but this just only causes contention for everybody else.
 Don’t do it.
 It hurts everybody in the long run.
 You don’t want to have your stepchild establish you as the “pushover step-parent”

 Give them Time with their Real Parent.